-Services that are covered for you What you must pay when you get these services Physician/Practitioner services, including doctor's office visits Covered services include: Primary care physician (PCP) services: \$0 copay for each visit.
-Medically-necessary medical care or surgery services furnished in a physician's office, certified ambulatory surgical center, hospital outpatient department, or any other location Consultation, diagnosis, and treatment by a specialist Basic hearing and balance exams performed by your PCP or specialist, if your doctor orders it to see if you need medical treatment Certain telehealth services, including: PCP, Specialist, Urgent care, and mental health (individual and group) services.
-Specialist services (including surgery second opinion): \$35 copay for each visit.
-Eligible Telehealth services: \$0 copay for each eligible visit.
-Medicare-covered hearing exams: \$40 copay for each exam (See "Hearing Services" for more information).
-Medicare-covered dental services: \$40 copay for each visit (See "Dental Services" for more information).
-Urgent care: \$35 copay for each urgent care visit (See "Urgently needed care" for more information).
+What you must pay when you get these services Services that are covered for you Physician/Practitioner services, including doctor's office Primary care physician visits (PCP) services: \$0 copay Covered services include: for each visit.
+Medically-necessary medical care or surgery services furnished in a physician's office, certified ambulatory Specialist services (including surgery second surgical center, hospital outpatient department, or any opinion): \$35 copay for other location each visit.
+Consultation, diagnosis, and treatment by a specialist Basic hearing and balance exams performed by your Eligible Telehealth PCP or specialist, if your doctor orders it to see if you services: \$0 copay for need medical treatment each eligible visit.
+Certain telehealth services, including: PCP, Specialist, Urgent Care, and Mental Health (individual and group) Medicare covered hearing services exams: \$40 copay for You have the option of getting these services each exam (See "Hearing through an in-person visit or by telehealth.
+If you Services" for more choose to get one of these services by telehealth, information). you must use a network provider who offers the service by telehealth.
+Medicare covered dental o Members may use their smart phone, tablet, services: \$40 copay for computer, or other accessible device to access each visit (See "Dental eligible telehealth visits Services" for more Tele health services for members with a substance use information). disorder or co-occurring mental health disorder, regardless of their location Urgent care: \$35 copay Telehealth services for diagnosis, evaluation, and for each urgent care visit treatment of mental health disorders if: (See "Urgently needed O You have an in-person visit within 6 months care" for more prior to your first telehealth visit information).
+O You have an in-person visit every 12 months while receiving these telehealth services o Exceptions can be made to the above for certain circumstances Telehealth services for mental health visits provided by Rural Health Clinics and Federally Qualified Health Centers